weiserlab/ambuj/index.md

 The Fourteenth ACM/IEEE Conference on Information Processing in Sensor Networks(ACM/IEEE IPSN 2015)

 ----
-Back in 1992, I had an IBM PC XT as my first computer.
+Back in 1992, my first computer was an IBM PC XT.
 Since 1998, I have supported and followed the FOSS movement and Linux.
 In 2000-2001, I contributed to the IndLinux project and translated many applications into Hindi.
-Since 2006, I have maintained a blog called Linux on Desktop, discussing using GNU/Linux on desktops.
-I used the revenue from Google Advertisements (Adsense) on the blog posts to fund my undegraduate education.
+Since 2006, I have maintained a blog called Linux on Desktop, where I discuss using GNU/Linux on desktops.
+I used the revenue from Google Advertisements on my blog posts to fund my undergraduate education.
 ****